Roof Replacement Cost in Mississippi in 2026

 Roof Replacement Cost in Mississippi by Roof Size

 Roof size is one of the clearest starting points for estimating cost, but it is not the only factor.
-These ranges assume architectural asphalt shingles, tear-off, standard underlayment, typical flashings, ventilation components, disposal, and cleanup.
+These ranges use approximate roof surface area — not heated living area — and assume architectural asphalt shingles, tear-off, standard underlayment, typical flashing, ventilation components, disposal, and cleanup.

 |---|---|---|